-In the field marked “Pay to the order of,” write the name of your recipient fully.
+In the field marked “Pay to the order of,” write your recipient’s full name.
 Make sure that you spell it correctly and that the name of the recipient is the one linked to the bank account where you will deposit the check.
 To figure out details like this is simple.
 All you have to do is ask your recipient to whom the check should be written out.

 The Numeric Amount

-In the field indicating a numeric amount, write the dollar amount in decimal form.
-Make sure that you leave two trailing decimal places, even if it is a round number (with no cents indicated).
+Write the dollar amount in decimals in the field indicating the numeric amount.
+Ensure you leave two trailing decimal places, even if it is a round number (with no cents indicated).
 It’s a matter of form rather than math.
-Make sure that you write legibly, as this is the first part of the check that the ATM’s OCR technology will verify, if that’s how it’s deposited.
+Make sure you write legibly, as this is the first part of the check that the ATM’s OCR technology will verify if that’s how it’s deposited.
 That’s all there is to this part of the form.

 The Written Amount

 The next part is a little trickier.
-In the long field indicating a written amount, you will have to take consideration of the format usually used to write numbers out.
+Consider the format usually used to write numbers out in the long field indicating a written amount.
 It’s not hard, but it takes a little bit of practice.
 Here are the rules that you’ll have to keep in mind:

-- If it is an amount less than 20, simply write that number out.
+- If it is less than 20, simply write that number out.
 Forget cents for a moment; we’ll return to them later.

 - If it is a number higher than 20, you may have to use a hyphen.
 Here are a few examples: a) Twenty-two b) Fifty-seven c) thirty-five.